MetLife Building: Renovations

 During a 1980s renovation by Warren Platner, some 15000 ft2 of retail space were constructed in the lobby.
 Also installed was a staircase at the center of the lobby on 45th Street, which consisted of alternating travertine and gray-granite risers.
 The staircase ranged from 10 ft wide at the ground floor to 20 ft at an intermediate landing, where it split into two flights and reached a width of 30 ft at the mezzanine.
 There were four triangular planters at the bottom of the staircase, which complemented an orange carpet with flower motifs at the mezzanine.
 The lobby also contained unusual semicircular discs that were either mounted atop poles or suspended from the ceiling.
 In addition, a security desk was added and the storefronts were expanded.

 In an early-2000s renovation by Kohn Pedersen Fox, the lobby received tile and black travertine floors, the storefronts were moved to the side, and the central staircase was removed.
-The storefronts were removed in the late 2010s and the lobby was re-clad in light-colored travertine.
+The storefronts were removed in the late 2010s, when the lobby was re-clad in light-colored travertine.
 The renovated lobby has an oak-floored reception lounge overlooking the entrance.

 Artwork

 The Pan Am Building's lobby was planned with several works of art, which comprised most of the original lobby's decoration.
 One such artwork is Flight, a triple-story wire sculpture by Richard Lippold.
 The sculpture contains a sphere, representing the earth; a seven-pointed star, representing the seven continents and seas; and gold wires representing aircraft flight patterns.
 It measures 80 ft wide, and 40 ft deep.
 The composer John Cage, a friend of Lippold's, had initially proposed a musical program to complement Flight, consisting of ten loudspeakers, which would have played works by Muzak whenever people walked in and out of the lobby.
 Lippold canceled the idea and management instead agreed to play classical music in the lobby.

 At the Pan Am Building's opening, the entrance from the Main Concourse was topped by Manhattan, a 28 by 55 ft mosaic mural of red, white, and black panels by Josef Albers.
 That work was removed in a 2001 renovation, though Albers had left exact specifications for reproducing the work, and a replica was installed in 2019.

 Suspended over the 45th Street entrance was a mural by György Kepes, consisting of two aluminum screens with concentric squares.
-Kepes's mural measured 40 ft wide and was placed on the balcony; it was removed in the 1980s.
+Kepes's mural measured 40 ft wide and was placed on the balcony until it was removed in the 1980s.
 At Vanderbilt Avenue, Robert Berks sculpted a bronze bust depicting the building's developer, Erwin S. Wolfson.